JoPadOfficiel/sixieme-etoile-nextjs16/docs/bmad/epics.md

 **When** there exists a route with origin zones [A, C, D] and destination zone [B],
 **Then** the route matches and the fixed price is applied.

-**And** when the origin is a specific address within a zone,
+**Given** a trip from a specific address within Zone A to Zone B,
+**When** both an address-based route and a zone-based route exist,
 **Then** the address-based route takes priority over zone-based routes.

-**Prerequisites:** Stories 14.2, 14.3.
+**Given** a bidirectional route with multi-zones,
+**When** a trip goes in reverse direction,
+**Then** the route matches correctly in both directions.

+**Prerequisites:** Stories 14.2 (Schema), 14.3 (UI), 4.1–4.3 (Dynamic pricing engine).

+**Technical Notes:**

+- Extended `ZoneRouteAssignment` interface with multi-zone and address fields
+- Updated `matchZoneRouteWithDetails` function for multi-zone matching
+- Implemented priority order: ADDRESS > ZONES > Legacy
+- Added address proximity matching with 100m threshold
+- Maintained backward compatibility with legacy `fromZoneId`/`toZoneId` routes

 ---

-#### Story 14.6 – Assign Rate Grids to Partners from Pricing UI
+### Story 14.6: Assign Rate Grids to Partners from Pricing UI

-**Status:** In Progress

-**As a** pricing administrator,
+As a **pricing administrator**,
-**I want** to assign zone routes, excursion packages, and dispo packages to partners directly from the pricing configuration pages,
+I want to assign zone routes, excursion packages, and dispo packages to partners directly from the pricing configuration pages,
-**So that** I can efficiently manage which partners have access to which rate grids without navigating to each contact individually.
+So that I can efficiently manage which partners have access to which rate grids without navigating to each contact individually.

 **Related FRs:** FR2 (Partner contracts), FR37 (Admin configuration).